-Formal disciplinary hearings conducted by CJP should be held either before the entire 11-member CJP, or before a panel of 3 Special Masters, one of whom would be "public" members, i.e., non-lawyers.
+Formal disciplinary hearings conducted by CJP should be held either before the entire 11-member CJP, or before a panel of three Special Masters, one of whom would be a judge and two of whom would be "public" members, i.e., non-lawyers.
 This would require amending the Constitution.

-noted, however, that the Legislature created this Committee with a mandate to report its own findings and recommendations on the Auditor's
+however, that the Legislature created this Committee with a mandate to report its own findings and recommendations on the Auditor's